microsoft/ignite25-LAB516-safeguard-your-agents-with-ai-red-teaming-agent-in-azure-ai-foundry/infra/README.md

 - Configures AI model settings (with confirmation prompts)
 - Provisions Azure infrastructure (does NOT deploy the application)

-**Note:** After this completes, you'll need to manually run `azd up` if you want to deploy the application.
+**Note:** After this completes, you'll need to manually run `azd up` if you want to also deploy the application.

 ### 2. Environment Configuration

+_This step can be run by both in-venue and self-guided participants_.
+It uses the Azure CLI to retrieve and configure your local environment variables from the provisioned resource group.
+It will try to find a default with "rg-Ignite" (for Skillable) but you can override this (for self-guided) with the RG you created earlier.

 ```bash
 ./2-setup-env.sh